kebaldwi/DNAC-TEMPLATES/README.md

 * [Onboarding Templates](./Onboarding.md) - This section will explain Onboarding Templates in DNAC and their use
 * [DayN Templates](./DayN.md) - This section will explain how to use templates for ongoing changes to the network

+## Examples
+Specific examples of Templates are available in the following folders:

+* [PnP Onboarding](./ONBOARDING) - Examples of PnP/ZTP Templates explained in ./Onboarding.md
+* [DayN](./DAYN) - Examples of DayN Templates explained in ./DayN.md

 If you found this repository or any section helpful please fill in the survey and give feedback on how it could be improved.